jbkalmbach/ESP/README.md

-# GP-Spectra
+# ESP (Estimating SPectra)

 ## Purpose
-GP-Spectra is a way to estimate galaxy spectra using Principal Component Analysis (PCA) and Gaussian Processes.
+ESP is a way to estimate galaxy spectra using Principal Component Analysis (PCA) and Gaussian Processes.
 Starting from a set of known spectra and a set of bandpasses you can predict spectra for other points in the color space of your bands both interpolating and extrapolating